General Font Info

 It is possible to have a non-web-safe font embedded.
 See Embedded Fonts for more info.

 For example, our Enso template uses Cantarell which is not a web-safe font.
-However since the font is embedded in the design, it will display correcting on all browsers.
+However since the font is embedded in the design, it will display correctly on all browsers.

 It is possible to specify embeddable (downloadable) fonts: i.e., fonts that will be temporarily downloaded to the browser so that a page may use fonts which are not installed.